RTF RC helicopters

 It's a very serious point, because a beginner pilot who is none the wiser could end up having a very nasty experience with a so-called RTF helicopter that in fact needs some degree of setting up before flight.

-As an example, I have a Walkera Dragonfly 4 helicopter - one of many 4 channel, fixed pitch (FP) electric RTF rc helicopters on the market these days:
+As an example, my first RTF helicopter was a Walkera Dragonfly 4 helicopter - one of many 4-channel, fixed pitch (FP) electric RTF rc helicopters sold in their heyday.
+Similar ones included the Venom Night Ranger and EF Sabre:

 Above: the Walkera Dragonfly 4 as purchased - RTF, but definitely not 'FSOTB'!

-It's sold as an RTF rc helicopter, and indeed everything that you need is in the box (other than transmitter batteries) but there are certain things that need doing to it pre-flight (read about them) to ensure a safer experience.
+It's sold as an RTF rc helicopter, and indeed everything that you need is in the box (other than transmitter batteries) but there are certain things that need doing to it pre-flight to ensure a safer experience.
+Things like balancing the rotor blades and setting the blade tension, that kind of thing.

-Coaxial (dual rotor) electric helicopters like the Blade CX3 are a lot easier to fly than single rotor ones; they are more stable and can be controlled much easier - even on a first flight.
+Coaxial (dual rotor) RTF electric helicopters are a lot easier to fly than single rotor ones; they are more stable and can be controlled much easier - even on a first flight.

-Good helicopters such as the CX3 (and in particular the Blade mCX) have amassed a huge number of sales globally, contributing greatly to a large influx of new rc pilots into the hobby of radio control flying.
+Good hobby-grade helicopters like these have amassed a huge number of sales globally, contributing greatly to a large influx of new rc pilots into the hobby of radio control flying.
 The gentle flying characteristics and affordable prices of such RTF rc helicopters have been the two big selling points.

-Of course, the supply of electric helicopters isn't limited to 4 channel Fixed Pitch or coaxial models.
-Proper 6 channel 3D-capable Collective Pitch ('CP') electric helicopters such as the Blade 400, pictured below, also make up a large chunk of the radio control helicopter market.
+Of course, the supply of electric RTF helicopters isn't limited to 4-channel Fixed Pitch or coaxial models.
+Proper 6-channel 3D-capable Collective Pitch ('CP') electric helicopters such as the Blade 400, pictured below, also make up a large chunk of the radio control helicopter market.

-Gas powered RTF rc helicopters are several steps above and beyond smaller electric helis, in terms of cost, amount of extras needed and, most of all, learning curve.
+Internal combustion (IC) powered RTF rc helicopters are several steps above and beyond smaller electric helis, in terms of size, cost, amount of extras needed and learning curve.

-The Raptor RTF package includes all the necessary bits, but getting it checked over and set up correctly by an experienced model helicopter pilot is of paramount importance, and learning to fly such a heli is a serious process that must include an rc flight simulator, or an rc helicopter instructor, or both!
+The Raptor RTF package includes all the necessary bits, but getting it checked over and set up correctly by an experienced model helicopter pilot is of paramount importance, and learning to fly such a heli is a serious process that really should include an rc flight simulator, or an rc helicopter instructor, or both.

-Whichever type of RTF rc helicopter you choose, you can be certain of one thing - you are entering the most rapidly expanding and exciting sector of the radio control flying hobby - a sector that seems to have a strong future ahead of it, for anyone to enjoy regardless of helicopter-flying experience!
+Whichever type of RTF rc helicopter you do choose, you can be certain of one thing - you are entering a very exciting and rewarding sector of the radio control flying hobby.
+But do bear in mind that buying an RTF rc helicopter probably doesn't mean an easy first flight!